 One of the best cards in their portfolio is the Chase Sapphire Preferred card.
 Just look at it!
 It was named MONEY Magazine’s Best Credit Card for Travel Rewards.

-If all that weren’t sexy enough, it is also a no foreign transaction fee credit card!
+If all that wasn’t sexy enough, it is also a no foreign transaction fee credit card!

 If you already have the Chase Sapphire card or were otherwise unable to get it, a good alternative is the Capital One Venture Rewards Credit Card.
-It offers a one-time bonus of 40,000 miles once you spend $3,000 on purchases within the 1st 3 months, equal to $400 in travel.
+It offers a one-time bonus of 75,000 miles when you spend $4,000 on purchases within the first 3 months of opening the account, equal to $750 in travel.
 You earn 2x miles on every dollar you spend and its flexible rewards program lets you fly any airline, stay at any hotel, anytime.
-The $59 annual fee is waived for the first year.
+There is a $95 annual fee.

 Best Hotel Promotion

-I have a special spot in my heart for the Starwood Preferred Guest Credit Card from American Express and the Starwood Preferred Guest program because two of Walt Disney World’s nicest hotels, the Disney Dolphin and Disney Swan, are Starwood properties.
-The Starwood Preferred Guest card will give you 25,000 Starpoints if you use it to make $3,000 in purchases within the first 3 months.
-That’ll give you 28,000 Starpoints to use which is worth up to 14 days if you book a Category 1 on a weekend!
+I had a special spot in my heart for the Starwood Preferred Guest Credit Card from American Express and the Starwood Preferred Guest program because two of Walt Disney World’s nicest hotels, the Disney Dolphin and Disney Swan, are Starwood properties.
+Oh, the good ole days. 🙂

-If SPG isn’t up your alley or you consider yourself a Conrad Hilton type of traveler, the Hilton HHonors has partnerships with two credit card companies – Amex and Citi – with two compelling promotional offers.
-The Hilton HHonors is a great program on its own because members, even at the lowest Blue level, get a ton of benefits.
+If Marriott isn’t up your alley or you consider yourself a Conrad Hilton type of traveler, the Hilton Honors has partnerships with two credit card companies – Amex and Citi – with two compelling promotional offers.
+The Hilton Honors is a great program on its own because members, even at the lowest Blue level, get a ton of benefits.
 The redemption prices are not as good as SPG, with a free night starting at 5,000 points, and a schedule that isn’t as clear.

 For us, it’s Southwest so we only have one option – the Southwest Rapid Rewards credit card.
-We use it to earn points so we hit the 110,000 points necessary for a companion pass, which lets my wife fly when I fly for free.
-They currently have a promotion where you get 50,000 points after you spend $2,000 in the first 3 months – email me for a referral (it’s not a publicly available offer, so you’ll need to find an existing cardholder to refer you).
+We use it to earn points so we hit the 125,000 points necessary for a companion pass, which lets my wife fly when I fly for free.

 Otherwise, here are the best airline cards for each airline:

-- British Airways Visa Signature Card – 50,000 bonus Avios after you spend $3,000 on purchases within the first 3 months of account opening.
+- British Airways Visa Signature Card – Get 75,000 Avios. after you spend $5,000 on purchases within the first three months of account opening.